CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/f5d54303-8e2b-40be-a5b4-e36cda743589)
 *Image sourced from [Cloudflare](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/).*

-The Session Layer is responsible for establishing, managing, and terminating sessions between applications on different devices.
+The session layer is responsible for establishing, managing, and terminating sessions between applications on different devices.
 A [session](https://d3fend.mitre.org/dao/artifact/d3f:NetworkSession/) is a dialogue or connection between two communicating systems that allows for data exchange over a network.
 Layer 5 software is also responsible for authentication and authorization, verifying the identity and permissions of the communicating parties.
 Additionally, it confirms that the data is delivered.

 #### Functions